lynnfaraday/aresmush.com/tutorials/config/fs3combat_vehicles.md

 ### toughness

 When a mount is hit, they roll this number of dice as a KO roll.
-This is the total number of dice, so 4 would reflect an average value.
+This is the total number of dice NOT a modifier, so 4 would reflect an average value.

 ### unmounted_bonus